Alzheimer’s and Driving in the UK: Navigating Transportation Challenges

 On one hand, driving represents independence and freedom for many people, including those diagnosed with Alzheimer’s disease.

-Restricting or revoking their driving privileges may negatively impact their and limit their social interactions.
+Restricting or revoking their driving privileges may negatively impact their quality of life and limit their social interactions.

 On the other hand, allowing individuals with significant cognitive impairments to drive can endanger themselves as well as others.